Caffeine: Pregnancy and breastfeeding

 There are conflicting reports in the scientific literature about caffeine use during pregnancy.
 A 2011 review found that caffeine during pregnancy does not appear to increase the risk of congenital malformations, miscarriage or growth retardation even when consumed in moderate to high amounts.
-Other reviews, however, concluded that there is some evidence that higher caffeine intake by pregnant women may be associated with a higher risk of giving birth to a low birth weight baby, and may be associated with a higher risk of pregnancy loss.
-A systematic review, analyzing the results of observational studies, suggests that women who consume large amounts of caffeine (greater than 300 mg/day) prior to becoming pregnant may have a higher risk of experiencing pregnancy loss.
+Other reviews concluded that there is some evidence that higher caffeine intake by pregnant women may be associated with a higher risk of giving birth to a low birth weight baby, and may be associated with a higher risk of pregnancy loss.
+A meta-analysis found a correlation between childhood obesity and maternal caffeine intake during pregnancy.
+A systematic review analyzed the results of observational studies, and found that women who consumed large amounts of caffeine (greater than 300 mg/day) prior to becoming pregnant may have had a higher risk of experiencing pregnancy loss.

 Adverse effects

-Physical
+Physiological

 Caffeine in coffee and other caffeinated drinks can affect gastrointestinal motility and gastric acid secretion.
 In postmenopausal women, high caffeine consumption can accelerate bone loss.
+Caffeine, alongside other factors such as stress and fatigue, can also increase the pressure in various muscles, including the eyelids.